AmerKlaus/MyCodingSamples/web/Deliverable 2 Amer Al Jawabra/README.txt

 Proceed to checkout to place an order.

+Must download Node.js and run "install npm" command in the visual studio code terminal.

 Acknowledgments:

 The videos I used in the Product Details page are not owned by me; I mentioned each author's name under the video